mineTomek/Redstonery/README.md

 </details>

 > [!IMPORTANT]
-> Remember to use `Authentication` header with your API key
+> Remember to use the `Authentication` header with your API key

 and returns a JSON object with the following fields: